 - Amplify Seymour Cannabis ETF (CNBS)

 How marijuana stocks fit in your portfolio

 You may already be investing in marijuana stocks without realizing it, particularly if your portfolio includes any index funds that track small-cap stocks.
-For example, Scotts Miracle-Gro is included in more than 150 ETFs, while Tilray is a member of nearly 20, according to ETF.com.
+Tilray is a member of 16 ETFs, according to ETF.com.

 If you don’t want to do the necessary research to invest in individual stocks, an ETF or mutual fund may be a better option.
 This way, you can diversify your portfolio and potentially avoid the volatility associated with any single company, while gaining exposure to the broader industry.

 Unlike bigger and more established industries, the cannabis industry still presents more risks to investors.
 Many of these companies are small, foreign and aren’t traded on exchanges (rather, they’re traded via dealer networks, or what’s known as over-the-counter).
 As a result, these companies may not be subject to sharing the same financial requirements as companies in the S&P 500, for example.

 Finally, the cannabis industry is evolving, so you must be comfortable with volatile price action in stocks and the possibility of companies going out of business.
 Some companies in this industry have drawn the interest of day traders on sites like Reddit, which has caused even more volatility.
 And the SEC warns investors about potential fraud related to microcap stocks more generally, and cannabis stocks specifically.

 How to buy marijuana stocks